fredbi/gooseplus/examples/communicate-with-app/README.md

 Use programmatic migration scripts, passing parameters from the calling app using the context.

-Use-case: sharing logger, config and any other settings with the migration scripts.
+Use-case: sharing with the migration scripts a logger, config or any other settings from a top-level runner app.

 ## Usage